UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.

 The shell reserves some of the variable names for specific purposes.
 One important variable is the shell variable argv.
 This list variable contains the arguments (parameters) that are provided to the shell script at the execution.
 The parameters are accessible as list elements $argv[1], $argv[2], etc. or as $1, $2, etc. The number of such arguments is $#argv.

-For example, consider the following script.
-It can evaluate the 4 arithmetic operation between two input numbers.
+This script evaluate an arithmetic operation between two input numbers.

 set val1 = $argv[1]